 The SRF is exposed to various risks of loss related to torts, theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-During the year ended June 30, 2018 the SRF managed its risks as follows:
+During the year ended June 30, 2021, the SRF managed its risks as follows:

-- The SRF participated in the State of Iowa employee benefit program for health, dental, long-term disability, and life insurance coverage which are fully insured. - The SRF is covered by the State of Iowa's fidelity bond for up to \$2.0 million. - The SRF participates in the State of Iowa's self-insured Workers' Compensation fund.
-The liability for unpaid claims is estimated based on the average cost per claim-type determined from an actuarial review.

-- The SRF is covered by the Authority's insurance policies for: - Vehicle fleet - o Building \$5.5 million, contents \$1 million - o General liability \$2 million - o Umbrella coverage \$1 million - o Crime Policy, including computer fraud \$2 million - o Cyber liability \$1 million - Management liability including directors and officers and employment related practices -\$1 million
+- The SRF participated in the State of Iowa employee benefit program for health, dental, long-term disability, and life insurance coverage which are fully insured. - The SRF is covered by the State of Iowa for: - Employee Theft Governmental Entity \$2 million - Computer Fraud \$2 million - o Computer Program/Electronic Data Restoration \$0.5 million - The SRF participates in the State of Iowa's self-insured Workers' Compensation Fund.
+The liability for unpaid claims is estimated based on the average cost per claim-type determined from an actuarial review. - The SRF is covered by the Authority's insurance policies for: - o Commercial General Liability \$2 million - Automobile Liability \$1 million - Umbrella Liability \$10 million - o Building Property 1963 Bell \$13 million - o Personal Property 1963 Bell \$2 million - Crime Policy, including computer fraud \$2 million - Cyber Liability \$1 million